Categories

 Two months later, we were married.

-In her village, where the wedding took place, I could see the perplexing look on everyone’s face: Joanne, one of the most admired girls in Lucban, was getting married so suddenly and so early in her life, at 21, to a foreigner!
+In her village, where the wedding took place, the news spread out: Joanne, one of the most admired girls in Lucban, was getting married so suddenly and so early in her life, at 21, to a foreigner!

 All the guys that knew her were after her, and yet, she chose someone who was 33 years her senior!